Sharon Carter (Marvel Cinematic Universe): Critical response

 VanCamp's role as Sharon Carter has received praise with TheThings writer Anthony Spencer noting that she had "great presence in the MCU" before seemingly disappearing from the franchise.
 Carter's reveal as the Power Broker received generally mixed reviews with many praising VanCamp's acting transition from Carter into the Power Broker but some deeming it confusing to the character's storyline, and calling it "predictable and unsatisfying".

 Rolling Stone writer praised VanCamp's acting ability in The Falcon and the Winter Soldier, noting that she "does well with the bigger showcase and with playing a much more cynical Sharon than the one who flirted with Steve in the movies".
 Deadline writer Anthony D'Alessandro also praised VanCamp's acting but noted that the reveal did not make much sense; however, he received the cliffhanger post-credits scene with praise, calling it "intriguing".
 Screen Rant writer Kai Young called Carter's transition to Power Broker one of Phase Four's most controversial stories.
 Similarly to D'Alessandro, he noted the transition made no sense as "Carter had always been depicted as a steadfast hero with a strong moral compass".
 Young also called it "insulting" to the Carter family legacy.

 Comic Book Resources writer Timothy Donohoo wrote that Carter's change into the "villainous Power Broker" was "poorly" written.
 He felt that the "development came out of nowhere" and that "audiences didn't receive a true reason for her motives".
-Conversely, Mediaversity writer Li felt that Carter was "reborn" on the show "as a character with grit and independence".
+Conversely, Mediaversity Reviews writer Malcolm Spellman felt that Carter was "reborn" on the show "as a character with grit and independence".
+In a retrospective review of her character, Bam!
+Smack!
+Pow! writer Ashley Wijangco felt that Carter has been wasted in the MCU, saying that after Marvel opted against following through with Carter being Steve Rogers' love interest, she has strayed from her comic counterpart.
+Wijangco opined that the MCU not following up on her shift into the Power Broker was a "waste of her character and narrative".